gabipana7/gabipana7/README.md

 ### Hi there, I'm Gabriel 👋

-I'm a Physics PhD working on Data Processing and Visualization.
+I'm a Physics PhD graduate working on Data Processing and Visualization.

 I am passionate about using the latest ML and AI technologies to solve data challenges.